 Our pick for the best Alexa speaker is the control the smart home, and a new refreshing design that changes up its identity.
 In fact, you won’t find a better Alexa speaker that offers such a comprehensive package at a price point that doesn’t greatly impact the wallet.(4th Gen), for many reasons.
 They include its moderate price, robust audio performance, ability to

-If that doesn’t satisfy your needs, there are several third-party speakers that use Alexa.
-While some folks may be content to have Alexa confined to a tinier, more personal package, others may prefer something more robust.
-On top of that, there’s a range that covers the price gamut, so there’s one for any budget.
+If that’s not enough of a comprehensive package for you, there are several third-party speakers that use Alexa.
+While some folks may be content to have Alexa confined to a tinier, more personal package, others may prefer something more robust and room-filling.
+On top of that, there’s a range of products that covers the price gamut, so there’s one for any budget.

 Best Alexa speakers at a glance:

-- The best Alexa speaker: Amazon Echo
+- The best Alexa speaker: Amazon Echo (4th Gen)

 - The best Alexa speaker for playing music: Amazon Echo Studio

 - The best portable Alexa speaker: Ultimate Ears Megablast

 - The best stylish-looking Alexa speaker: Marshall Uxbridge Voice

 - The best Alexa Soundbar: Bose Soundbar 700